 In Faith, One Must Focus on Reality—Engaging in Religious Ritual Is Not Faith

-What do the superficial good deeds of man represent?
-They represent the flesh, and even the best of outward practices do not represent life, only your own individual temperament.
-The outward practices of man cannot fulfill the desire of God.
-You constantly speak of your indebtedness to God, yet you cannot supply the life of others or provoke others to love God.
-Do you believe that such actions will satisfy God?
-You believe that this is God’s heart’s desire, that this is of the spirit, but in truth this is absurd!
-You believe that what pleases you and what you wish is that which God delights in.
-Can what pleases you represent that of God?
-Can the character of man represent God?
-What pleases you is precisely that which God abhors, and your habits are that which God loathes and rejects.
-If you feel indebted, then go and pray before God.
-There is no need to speak of it to others.
-If you do not pray before God and instead constantly draw attention to yourself in the presence of others, can this fulfill the desire of God’s heart?
-If your actions are always in appearance only, this means that you are the most vain of men.
-What manner of man is he who only has superficial good deeds but is devoid of reality?
-Such men are hypocritical Pharisees and religious people!
-If you do not put off your outward practices and cannot make changes, then the elements of hypocrisy in you will grow even more.
-The greater the elements of hypocrisy, the more resistance there is to God, and in the end, such manner of men will surely be cast away!
+What do the superficial good deeds of humans represent?
+They represent the flesh, and even the best of outward practices do not represent life; they can only show your own individual temperament.
+The outward practices of humanity cannot fulfill the desire of God.
+You constantly speak of your indebtedness to God, yet you cannot supply the life of others or inspire them to love God.
+Do you believe that those actions of yours will satisfy God?
+You feel that your actions are in line with God’s will, and that they are of the spirit, but in truth, they are all absurd!
+You believe that what pleases you and what you are willing to do are precisely those things in which God delights.
+Can your likes represent God?
+Can a person’s character represent God?
+What pleases you is precisely that which God abhors, and your habits are those which God loathes and rejects.
+If you feel indebted, then go and pray before God; there is no need to speak of it to others.
+If you do not pray before God, and instead constantly draw attention to yourself in the presence of others, can this satisfy God’s will?
+If your actions always exist in appearance alone, then this means that you are vain in the extreme.
+What manner of humans are those who only carry out superficial good deeds and are devoid of reality?
+Such people are just hypocritical Pharisees and religious figures!
+If you do not shed your outward practices and are unable to make changes, then the elements of hypocrisy in you will grow even more.
+The greater your elements of hypocrisy, the more resistance there is toward God.
+In the end, such people will surely be eliminated!